 Visit our Compare Costs page for information on how to help your student choose a college wisely.

 Calculating the Contribution

 Completing a financial aid application is the first step in assessing your family's ability to pay for college.
 Parent and student income and assets are used to determine the amount of your Expected Family Contribution (EFC) toward college cost.
 The EFC consists of a Parent Contribution and a Student Contribution toward cost of attendance.
-For the 2016-17 academic year, your family's expected contribution is based on income from the previous calendar year and assets reported at the time you file the Free Application for Federal Student Aid (FAFSA) or the Dream Act Application.
-Note: Beginning in the 2017-18 academic year, the EFC will be based on tax information from two years prior, i.e. 2015 tax year, for both FAFSA and Dream Act applicants according to federal and state regulations.
+For the 2020-2021 academic year, your family's expected contribution is based on income from the 2018 calendar year income and assets reported at the time you file the Free Application for Federal Student Aid (FAFSA) or the Dream Act Application.

 Appealing the Contribution